RehiveTech/mender-demo/EXAMPLE.md

 All of the above can be obtained by downloading and extracting `antdev:/srv/git/xposto02/mender-demo.tar.gz`

+Additionally, you will need the archives containing the rootfs and bootfs of the Rehive distro:

+* `rootfs.tar.gz`
+* `bootfs.tar.gz`

 ## Preparing the rootfs

 ### Preparing the rootfs partition image